 Comprised of twenty elected student representatives, the health council functions to raise awareness and create a positive health culture.
 The council takes responsibility for organising health promotion within the school.
 Council-led activities include the annual health expo and health week.
 Students also participate in a number of inter-school youth health forums throughout the year.

 SYNC (Shakti Youth Network for Change)

-The focus of this group is raising awareness of family violence and empowering Middle Eastern, Asian, African migrant (and particularly refugee) students with help seeking skills that will be useful within their community of experience.
+This a student leadership group who advocate for young people’s human and legal rights.
+They are focussed on raising awareness of family violence and empowering Middle Eastern, Asian, African migrant (and particularly refugee) students with help seeking skills that will be useful within their community of experience.

 Body Image Leaders (BILS)